-Completing mock papers is an absolute must.
-While the skills we have discussed are vital, they can’t be put to good use if your child misunderstands the questions they are being asked or struggles to finish in time due to being confused.
-Using mock papers will allow your child to become familiar with the types of questions they will be asked and help them develop a sustainable exam technique.
+Completing mock tests is an absolute must.
+While the skills we have discussed are vital, they can’t be put to good use if your child misunderstands the questions they are being asked or struggles to finish in time due to getting stuck on confusing wording.
+Using mock tests will allow your child to become familiar with the types of questions and help them develop a sustainable exam technique.

 It’s important to start preparing well in advance of the exam so your child can slowly build their vocabulary and confidence, helping them to get to grips with these types of questions with minimal stress.
 Great preparation is key to tackling verbal reasoning problems quickly and accurately.

 If you’ve tried out these tips and are still looking for fun ways to improve your child’s verbal reasoning skills, try Atom Nucleus.
 It’s an online learning platform with over 90,000 interactive, teacher-written practice questions, mock tests, and engaging live lessons.